 We had our tuk-tuk drop us off at the Salt Beach House along the northern end of the sandy beach and sauntered down the shore.
-We quickly reached the popular palm tree rope swing but it was tied up around the trunk.
+Quickly reaching the popular palm tree rope swing we saw it tied around the trunk.
 I imagine that the owners have now wised up after this particular photo op became an internet sensation and are now charging to use it.
 We skipped it and found our own spot instead.

 The towering rock formation appeared to be climbable, so naturally we scrambled up to the top.

 Very carefully, of course.

 We took turns playing on top of the rock before continuing along the palm tree-lined beach.
 We eventually reached the only area where people were swimming, directly in front of the Wijaya Beach hotel, in a small lagoon protected from the surf.

 Walking amongst the leaning palm trees, digging my toes in the golden sand and listening to the magical sounds of the ocean made me feel like I was in a dream.

 On our way back to Galle Fort we made a slight detour and briefly stopped at Jungle Beach.
 The hidden cove is reachable by following a path down to the ocean.
 Staying only for a few minutes, we walked around and then made our way back to the road.